The Crow: Video games

 The Crow: City of Angels is a 1997 action video game for Sega Saturn, Sony PlayStation and Microsoft Windows.
-It is loosely based on the movie of the same title.
+It is loosely based on the film of the same name.
 The player assumes the role of the hero of the film, Ashe Corven.
 It received negative reviews.
 Ojom GmbH released a j2me game called simply The Crow.

 Music

 There have been five albums of music related to The Crow and its attendant films: